Why Do Cats Love Heights?

 Window cat beds provide your cat with an elevated and quiet place to sleep.
 Photo: Caitlin Dempsey.

 It’s also very important to make sure your cat has a safe way to both jump up and jump down from these perches.
 Many cats find it much easier to climb up high and harder to climb back down (cat stuck in a tree, anyone?).
+Steps, ramps, or staggered furniture heights can help your cat move safely.

-Cats Climb for Safety and Observation
+Cats climb for safety and observation

 As a small mammal, cats are both predator and prey, leading them to naturally seek out elevated spots for observation and safety.
 It’s important for your cat’s well being, to mimic this capability inside your home by provide spaces where your cat can climb to perch and sleep that is away from other animals and people.